prakhar1989/hugo-blog/_posts/2014-10-19-bloom-filters-for-dummies.markdown

 ### Implementations

 Hopefully, if you've come this long you are probably sold on giving the data structure a shot.
 Armon Dadgar's [bloomd](https://github.com/armon/bloomd) is excellent implementation inspired by Memcached.
 There are also a good number of client libraries available in popular languages.
+If you're using [Redis](http://redis.io/) you can use the `SETBIT` and `GETBIT` functions to have a redis backed bloom filter.
+The [documentation](http://redis.io/topics/data-types) has some helpful examples to help you.

 ### Conclusion